emdalton/moodle-mlbackend-linearregression/README.md

 # Course Final Grade Prediction — Moodle Analytics Plugins

-This document describes the design decisions made during the development of two companion Moodle plugins that together add linear regression-based course final grade prediction to Moodle's Analytics subsystem.
+This repository contains two companion Moodle plugins that together add linear regression-based course final grade prediction to Moodle's Analytics subsystem.
+The intent of this plugin set is to allow Moodle users to create Moodle Analytics models that will make predictions about the learner's final grade in a course, based on the histories of other learners in previous Moodle courses.
+A linear regression method is also made available for other numerical predictions, e.g. the expected number of days for a learner to complete an open-ended course.

+This document also describes the design decisions made during the development of the plugins.

 ---